Aptera Electric Car FAQ

 Aptera Motors started a petition drive in 2022 to try to get the U.S. Government to say that

-the Tesla plug ( now named the NACS) to be the standard charging plug in the U.S. and they
+the Tesla plug ( now named the NACS) is the standard charging plug in the U.S. and they

 were successful!
 Many manufacturers have jumped on board and it looks like in the next